sx-bet/sportx-js/README.md

 ### Get fill suggestions

 The API has a utility method to suggest to the orders with the best odds based on how much you want to fill.
-You can call `suggestOrders(marketHash, betSize, takerDirectionOutcomeOne, taker)` to receive the suggestions.
+You can call `suggestOrders(marketHash, betSize, takerDirectionOutcomeOne, taker, baseToken)` to receive the suggestions.

 Example: